 Sometime around December 21, Wickord was promoted to Lt.
 Colonel.
 On that day, he was given orders to send a platoon of tanks north to the Lingayen Gulf.
 As it turned out, the tanks he sent were from B Company his original company of Illinois National Guardsmen.
 It was at this time while he was riding on the back of his tank, that a tree branch knocked him from the tank.
 The result was he suffered a back injury that would bother him the entire time he was a Prisoner of War.

 Under Lt.
-Col. Wickord’s command, 13 tanks of the 192nd were deployed as the rear guard of the North Luzon Force as it retreated into the Bataan Peninsula.
+Col. Wickord’s command, 13 tanks of the 192nd were deployed as the rear guard of the North Luzon Force as it retreated toward the Bataan Peninsula.
 On December 23 and 24, the battalion was in the area of Urdaneta.
 The bridge they were going used to cross the Agno River was destroyed and the tankers made an end run to get south of the river.
 As they did this, they ran into Japanese resistance early in the evening.
 They successfully crossed the river in the Bayambang Province.

 On December 25, the tanks of the battalion held the southern bank of the Agno River from Carmen to Tayung, with the tanks of the 194th holding the line on the Carmen-Alcala-Bautista Road.
 The tanks held the position until 5:30 in the morning on December 27.

 The tankers fell back toward Santo Tomas near Cabanatuan on December 27th, and at San Isidro south of Cabanatuan on December 28 and 29.
 While there, the bridge over the Pampanga River was destroyed, they were able to find a crossing over the river.